Blog

 2. NTP Systems Are More Efficient Than Chemical Rockets

-NTP rockets are more energy dense than chemical rockets and twice as efficient.
+NTP rockets are more energy dense than chemical rockets — and more efficient.

 Engineers measure this performance as specific impulse, which is the amount of thrust you can get from a specific amount of propellant.
 The specific impulse of a chemical rocket that combusts liquid hydrogen and liquid oxygen is 450 seconds, exactly half the propellant efficiency of the initial target for nuclear-powered rockets (900 seconds).